Spicy Skinny Margarita

 Calories: 182kcal

-This spicy skinny margarita is for folks looking for all the flavor and balance of a classic margarita but want it all in fewer calories.
+This spicy skinny margarita is for you if you're looking for all the flavor and balance of a classic margarita but want it all in fewer calories.
 It's made with a chili-infused spicy tequila, lime juice, and agave nectar.
-Garnish your skinny margarita with a dried orange slice, and you won't miss anything but the calories.
+Garnish your cocktail with a dried orange slice, and you won't miss anything but the calories.

 Print Recipe